 COVID-19 TREATMENT OPTIONS AND CHALLENGES IN ESKD

 Worldwide, COVID-19 vaccine campaigns have focused on those at highest risk for severe disease, and a number of countries have prioritized vaccination of individuals with kidney disease.
-Early reports found vaccine-derived antibody responses in 96% of dialysis patients, but IgG levels were lower than controls (median: 2900 mg/L versus 7401 mg/L).49 Although more data is needed, and reported vaccine hesitancy among dialysis patients ranges from 20% to 51%, global authorities consider COVID-19 vaccines safe for individuals with ESKD and believe differences in side effects compared with the general population should be insignificant.50,51
+Early reports found vaccine-derived antibody responses in 96 percent of dialysis patients, but IgG levels were lower than controls (median: 2900 mg/L versus 7401 mg/L).49 Although more data is needed and reported vaccine hesitancy among dialysis patients ranges from 20 percent to 51 percent, global authorities consider COVID-19 vaccines safe for individuals with ESKD and believe differences in side effects compared with the general population should be insignificant.50,51

 As the COVID-19 pandemic continues to evolve, there are several gaps in knowledge regarding the dialysis population that need to be addressed, as these patients have been excluded from major trials.
 Future research should focus on how often dialysis patients should be tested and whether the currently available tests are optimal for this population.
 Data is also needed on whether antibodies produced in recovered individuals with ESKD are as effective as in the general population.
 Research into “long COVID” in ESKD should be a priority.
 Transitioning more patients to home therapies now and post-COVID-19 should also be explored.